mishrahrishabh08/Project1_sentiment_analysis/README.md

 ```

 ## Dataset
-The project uses Amazon product reviews from `dataset/Reviews.csv`.
+The project uses Amazon product reviews from `https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews/Reviews.csv`.
 The dataset contains customer reviews with scores and text descriptions.
+As the dataset was very big, only the top `15000` rows are included

 ## Steps Followed
 ### 1. **Data Loading and Exploration**